-The MAPS statement was developed to provide recommendations, in the form of a checklist of essential items, which authors should consider when reporting mapping studies.
+The MAPS reporting statement was developed to provide recommendations, in the form of a checklist of essential items, which authors should consider when reporting mapping studies.
 Guidance for the reporting of mapping studies was not previously available in the literature.
-The overall aim of the MAPS statement is to promote clarity, transparency and completeness of reporting of mapping studies.
+The overall aim of MAPS is to promote clarity, transparency, and completeness of reporting of mapping studies.
 It is not intended to act as a methodological guide, nor as a tool for assessing the quality of study methodology.
 Rather, it aims to avoid misleading conclusions being drawn by readers, and ultimately policy makers, as a result of sub-optimal reporting.
-In keeping with other recent health research reporting guidelines, we have also produced an accompanying Explanation and Elaboration paper [16] to facilitate a deeper understanding of the 23 items contained within the MAPS statement.
+In keeping with other recent health research reporting guidelines, we have also produced an accompanying Explanation and Elaboration paper (16) to facilitate a deeper understanding of the twenty-three items contained within the MAPS reporting statement.
 That paper should hopefully act as a pedagogical framework for researchers reporting mapping studies.

-The development of the MAPS statement, and its Explanation and Elaboration document, was framed by recently published guidance for health research reporting guidelines [5].
-The Delphi panel was composed of a multidisciplinary multi-national team of content experts and journal editors.
-The panel members included people experienced in conducting mapping studies; of the 84 researchers who were first authors on papers included in a recent review of EQ-5D mapping studies [2], 31 (36.9 %) were included as panellists.
+The development of the MAPS reporting statement, and its Explanation and Elaboration document, was framed by recently published guidance for health research reporting guidelines (5).
+The Delphi panel was composed of a multi-disciplinary, multinational team of content experts and journal editors.
+The panel members included people experienced in conducting mapping studies; of the eighty-four researchers who were first authors on papers included in a recent review of EQ-5D mapping studies (2), thirty-one (36.9 percent) were included as panelists.
 We have no evidence to believe that a larger panel would have altered the final set of recommendations.
-The Delphi methodologies that we applied included analytical approaches only recently adopted by developers of health reporting guidelines [15].
+The Delphi methodologies that we applied included analytical approaches only recently adopted by developers of health reporting guidelines (15).
 We are unable to assess whether a strict adherence to the MAPS checklist will increase the word counts of mapping reports.
 It is our view that the increasing use of online appendices by journals should permit comprehensive reporting even in the context of strict word limits for the main body of reports.

-Evidence for other health research reporting guidelines suggests that reporting quality improved after the introduction of reporting checklists [25-27], although there is currently no empirical evidence that adoption of the MAPS statement will improve the quality of reporting of mapping research.
-Future research planned by the MAPS working group will include a before and after evaluation of the benefits (and indeed possible adverse effects) of the introduction of the MAPS statement.
-It will also be necessary to update the MAPS statement in the future to address conceptual, methodological and practical advances in the field.
-Potential methodological advances that might be reflected in an update might include shifts toward more complex model specifications, better methods for dealing with uncertainty and guidance on appropriate use of measures of prediction accuracy, such as mean absolute error and mean square error.
+Evidence for other health research reporting guidelines suggests that reporting quality improved after the introduction of reporting checklists (25-27), although there is currently no empirical evidence that adoption of MAPS will improve the quality of reporting of mapping research.
+Future research planned by the MAPS working group will include a before and after evaluation of the benefits (and indeed possible adverse effects) of the introduction of the MAPS reporting statement.
+It will also be necessary to update the MAPS reporting statement in the future to address conceptual, methodological, and practical advances in the field.
+Potential methodological advances that might be reflected in an update might include shifts toward more complex model specifications, better methods for dealing with uncertainty, and guidance on appropriate use of measures of prediction accuracy, such as mean absolute error (MAE) and mean square error (MSE).
 The MAPS working group plans to assess the need for an update of the reporting checklist in 5 years' time.